ronami/meta-typing/README.md

 ### Introduction

-[TypeScript](https://github.com/Microsoft/TypeScript)'s type system lets us catch bugs and errors in our code while writing it, instead of later on when the code runs.
-Well, that would be the obvious thing to do.
+[TypeScript](https://github.com/Microsoft/TypeScript)'s type system lets us catch bugs and errors in our code as we write it, instead of later on when the code runs.
+But... that's the obvious way to use the type system... 😜

 This project attempts to push TypeScript's type system to its limits by actually implementing various functions and algorithms, purely on top of the type system.

 Every implementation includes comments describing in detail what's going on.
-Some functions and algorithms required finding creative (and sometimes not officially supported) solutions to overcome [some limitations](https://github.com/microsoft/TypeScript/issues/26223#issuecomment-513187373) of the type system.
+Some functions and algorithms use creative (and sometimes not officially supported) solutions to overcome [some limitations](https://github.com/microsoft/TypeScript/issues/26223#issuecomment-513187373) of the type system.

-Just to see how far we can push it, I tried solving the classical [n-queens puzzle](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/n-queens).
-It's crazy that it works, [check out how it's implemented](src/nQueens/index.d.ts).

-_☝ Please note that this project is meant to be used for research and learning purposes and not for practical use._
+_☝ Please note that this project is meant to be used for fun and learning purposes and not for practical use._

 ### Try running the code